Skip to content

 schedule: daily around 14:00 # Scatters within ±1 hour (13:00-15:00)

-The compiler deterministically assigns each workflow a unique time throughout the day based on the workflow file path.
+The compiler deterministically assigns each workflow a unique execution time based on the workflow file path.
 This ensures:

 • Load distribution: Workflows run at different times, reducing server load spikes